rust-unofficial/too-many-lists/src/second-iter.md

 🎉 🎉 🎉

-The as_deref and as-derf_mut functions are stable as of Rust 1.40.
+The as_deref and as_deref_mut functions are stable as of Rust 1.40.
 Before that you would need to do `map(|node| &**node)` and `map(|node| &mut**node)`.
 You may be thinking "wow that `&**` thing is really janky", and you're not wrong, but like a fine wine rust gets better over time and we no longer need to do such.